7 Elite Academy’s 04 Girls soccer team scaled one of the highest mountains in Utah during a gruelling team-building exercise.

 The girls who took part were: Sophia Gay, Justine Saxton, Cortnee Johnson, Dakota Merino, Cortney Cobabe, Paige Runia, Eliza Pauni, Ella Feinauer, Whitney Garn, and Brianna Frey.

-Anthony Godfrey, Academy Director at 7 Elite Academy, was impressed to see the team pull together during such testing conditions.
+Anthony Godfrey, Global Technical Director at 7 Elite Academy, was impressed to see the team pull together during such testing conditions.